felleg/felleg.gitlab.io-backup/content/posts/20210629-buying-a-planck.md

 software required!).
 I can't remember if this was a prompted advice or not, but it definitely did not fall into deaf ears.

 Fast-forward some weeks, and I eventually asked him if he picked up a new keyboard.
-His response completely caught me off-guard, because he had settled for this tiny keyboard:
+His response completely caught me off-guard, because he had settled for this comically tiny keyboard:

 {{< figure src="/img/olkb-planck.jpeg" position="center" caption="The OLKB Planck" >}}